 In Experiment 5, we seek to reproduce the effect of isostatic rebound on the erosional pattern of the range and its foreland.
 At the moment, the CIDRE model does not include flexure.
 We thus chose to simulate the first-order effect of the flexural response to erosional unloading of the range through simple linear tilting of the model.
-This corresponds to an uplift pattern that increases linearly from 0 at the north boundary to a maximum fixed value at the south boundary.
+This corresponds to an uplift pattern that increases linearly from zero at the northern boundary to a maximum fixed value at the southern boundary.

-- To scale the tilting to the observed geomorphic characteristics of the northern Pyrenean foreland, we estimate the potential tilting of the Lannemezan megafan since the onset of incision.
+To scale the tilting to the observed geomorphic characteristics of the northern Pyrenean foreland, we estimate the potential tilting of the Lannemezan megafan since the onset of incision.
 We use a scaling law between fan area and fan slope to estimate the initial depositional slope of the Lannemezan Formation that caps the Miocene deposits.
 We use this formation because its base is the only mapped surface effectively preserved from erosion since deposition.
-We use a digitized geological - 10 map and an ASTER DEM (70 m resolution) to extrapolate the basal surface of the Lannemezan Formation using ArcGIS software and estimate its current slope at $0.5^{\circ}$ .
-Figure 9A shows area and slope data for the Lannemezan megafan compared to data compilations from active and inactive alluvial fans and megafans from the Alps, the Andes and the Himalaya (Horton and DeCelles, 2002; Guzzetti et al., 1997).
-The discrepancy of the Lannemezan data with the scaling law suggests an estimated ~ $0.4^{\circ}$ tilt, which will be simulated by uplift increasing linearly from 0 at the northern boundary to 2 mm y-1 at - 15 the southern boundary of the model.
+We use a digitized geological map and an ASTER DEM (70 m resolution) to extrapolate the basal surface of the Lannemezan Formation using ArcGIS software and we estimate its current slope at 0.5°.
+Figure 9a shows area and slope data for the Lannemezan megafan compared to data compilations from active and inactive alluvial fans and megafans from the Alps, the Andes and the Himalayas (Horton and DeCelles, 2002; Guzzetti et al., 1997).
+The discrepancy of the Lannemezan data with the scaling law suggests an estimated $\sim 0.4^{\circ}$ tilt, which is simulated by uplift increasing linearly from 0 at the northern boundary to 2 mm yr-1 at the southern boundary of the model.